ritesh-chauhan0x1/ritesh-chauhan0x1/README.md

   <img src="https://img.shields.io/badge/-Docker -- Postman -- Firebase-grey" alt="Tools and services">

-In general terms, I have 3 years of experience with the Python ecosystem and 1 with the TypeScript one.
+In general terms, I have 3 years of experience with the Python ecosystem , git&github code and worked in many Projects

 ---